 - Delete files, or restore deleted files

-If you’re a team member, and you linked your personal and work Dropbox accounts, “sign in as a user” doesn’t allow your admin to open and access your linked personal account.
+Note: The “sign in as a user” feature doesn’t allow your admin to open and access your personal account if you've linked your personal Dropbox account to your team Dropbox account.
 However, they can view the name and email address of your linked personal account.

 To protect organization data, admins can determine whether you can share files and folders with people who aren’t on your team.
 Admins have access to activity logs that allow them to view the email addresses of people with whom you’ve shared.

-By default, Dropbox allows you to link both a personal and a work Dropbox to a desktop at once.
-Admins have the ability to prevent you from linking both accounts, but this only applies to the desktop application, not mobile devices or dropbox.com.
+By default, Dropbox allows you to link both a personal and a work Dropbox to a computer at once.
+Admins have the ability to prevent you from linking both accounts, but this only applies to the Dropbox desktop app, not mobile devices or dropbox.com.

-Admins have the ability to enable or disable camera uploads for their Dropbox business team members to use with their Dropbox business accounts.
+Admins have the ability to enable or disable camera uploads for the entire Dropbox team account.

 Leaving your organization

-If you leave your organization, an admin can remove you from your Dropbox business team.
+If you leave your organization, an admin can remove you from your Dropbox team account.
 They can either suspend, delete, or convert your account.